10 Tips For Making The Perfect Hamburger

 If you are trying to do a copycat burger recipe, you may wish to form your patties in this way but for best results, form them by hand.

 I like to shape my patties into balls that are then pressed down with a heavy spatula.
+This brings a delicious texture to the burger patty.
 If grilling on a barbecue this isn’t a good idea.
 Just form the patties so they are flat so that they cook evenly.

 The spatula method is my favourite because you achieve so many different textures in the patty.
 It is more compact in the centre but the sides are loosely formed making the periphery meat crispier.
 This is how it’s done at the best diners.